 Electric stoves and fireplaces are becoming increasingly popular because of their efficiency, easy installation, and the instant ambiance they add to a room.
 With real-looking flames, they add supplemental heat without the air quality issues caused by traditional fireplaces.
-Since a wide range of designs are available and they're very inexpensive to run, electric fireplaces make great focal points in almost any space.
+A wide range of designs are available and they're inexpensive to run, making electric fireplaces great focal points in almost any space.

 A variety of types are available, so we've got you covered if you're looking for a compact fireplace for your bedroom, a media console for your living room, or a wall-mount for an office lobby.
 Electric stoves generally have a more traditional design than electric fireplaces, and most stove models are freestanding units that sit on the floor against a wall or in the corner of your room.

 These heaters don't need to be vented and are simply plugged into a wall, so there's almost no maintenance involved.
 Most of our models use a standard 120-volt plug and offer supplemental heat to areas as large as 400 square feet.

 Read our buying guide to determine which type, style, size, and features work best for your space.

 - Wall-Mount: There are 2 types of wall-mountable electric fireplaces: Models mounted to your wall and models recessed into your wall.
 Wall-mounting brackets and materials are typically included with your fireplace.
 Fireplaces that are mounted to your wall are easier to install, but some customers prefer having their fireplace built-in a wall.
 These models are more portable than other fireplaces and also save you valuable floor space, making them popular in condos, apartments, and lobbies.